Xovee/ccgl/datasets/README.md

 ## Caveat: About the seed

 Due to some historical code issues, to get a corect dataset split results, please use 'xovee' (string) as seed for Weibo, ACM, and DBLP datasets, and use 0 (integer) as seed for Twitter and APS datasets.

+## Caveat: About Weibo dataset

+As described in DeepHawkes paper, the cascades in Weibo dataset are between 8 AM and 6 PM (however the time in its code is different).
+If you want to compare CCGL with DeepHawkes, CasCN, and many others, make sure the time is set consistently.
+Golden rule: make sure the datasets (train, val, test) for training and testing are all identical for all baselines.